00h:00m:00s

 the parking app disaster in mock two is what broke me into learning CIRCLES. seven steps, i am not going to spell all of them out but it starts with comprehending the question and ends with summarizing your answer. i wrote the whole thing on the back of a receipt. gives your answer a skeleton so you are not doing what i did, which is rambling for four minutes like an idiot with no direction. mock three i used it and Nadia said 40% better. she made me swear one thing though and she was dead serious about it, never say it out loud. like never. "i am now going to use the CIRCLES method" in a real interview and you sound like you printed a prep book on the train ride over and are still flipping through it. just ask the clarifying questions, state who the user is, walk through solutions. scaffolding has to be invisible or it does not work. her words.

-Nadia walked me through her Google APM prep one night on the phone while i was doing dishes. four rounds and each one will destroy you in a different way. she said the design round would have ended me. i asked why. "because they asked someone to design a product for astronauts to keep in touch with their family and you would have spent twenty of the thirty five minutes asking what kind of astronaut." she was not wrong lol. you have to figure out who the user is and what the problem is and then come up with ideas and pick one and justify it and do all of that in thirty five minutes and you cannot ask for more time because there is no more time. technical round she said is lighter than eng but you cannot fake knowing how APIs work, they will ask follow-ups. then she told me about her execution round at Meta and i stopped washing the dishes. she had to build a metric tree for Instagram Reels, ok fine, then simulate what happens when one number goes up and another drops simultaneously. "engagement up 15% but time spent per session down 8%, explain." interviewer wanted three hypotheses in two minutes. she gave four because she is Nadia and she cannot help herself. i would have given zero. maybe one if i was lucky.
+Nadia walked me through her Google APM prep one night on the phone while i was doing dishes. four rounds and each one will destroy you in a different way is how she put it. she said the design round would have ended me and i asked why. "because they asked someone to design a product for astronauts to keep in touch with their family and you would have spent twenty of the thirty five minutes asking what kind of astronaut." she was not wrong lol. you have to figure out who the user is and what the problem is and then come up with ideas and pick one and justify it, all of that in thirty five minutes, and you cannot ask for more time because there literally is no more time. technical round she said is lighter than eng but you cannot fake knowing how APIs work because they will just keep asking follow-ups until you crack. then she told me about her execution round at Meta and i straight up stopped washing the dishes. she had to build a metric tree for Instagram Reels, ok fine, then simulate what happens when one number goes up and another drops at the same time. "engagement up 15% but time spent per session down 8%, explain." interviewer wanted three hypotheses in two minutes. she gave four because she is Nadia and she genuinely cannot help herself. i would have given zero. maybe one if i was lucky and the interviewer felt bad for me.

 Ready to Ace Your Next Interview?